clickercookie/clickercookie.github.io/README.md

 # clickercookie
-A totally original game about clicking a cookie
+Have you ever wanted to play a primitive web game about clicking a cookie featuring rudimentary pixel art?
+No, you haven't!